 While workplace injuries and illnesses can happen at any job and in any industry, construction workers are particularly prone to injuries.
 They deal with heavy equipment and bustling activity, often at staggering heights.
 According to the Department of Labor’s Occupational Safety and Health Administration (OSHA), the construction industry accounts for one-fifth of all private industry workplace fatalities!

 Were you injured on a construction site, as either a worker or a pedestrian?
 Did a loved one perish from construction accident injuries?
 Give us a call, no matter where you live.
-Stewart J. Guss, Attorney at Law, and his team are a national law firm based in Houston with multiple offices around the country.
+Stewart J. Guss, Injury Accident Lawyers, and his team are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus and dedication to excellence.
 Call or contact us now to see if we can help you.
 We are open, for FREE, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE to submit your case for review.

 Top 4 Causes of Construction Fatalities